John Holbrook Powers

+John Holbrook Powers (September 10, 1831 – May 15, 1918), who was known as "Honest John," was a Nebraska pioneer who ran for governor as a populist in 1892.

+Early life

+John Holbrook Powers was born on September 10, 1831, in Madison County, Illinois.

+Career

-John Holbrook Powers (1831–1918), who was known as "Honest John," was a Nebraska pioneer who ran for governor as a populist in 1892.
-Mr. Powers was born in Madison County, Illinois, and served in the Union Army in the Civil War before moving to Nebraska.
-In 1884, Powers joined the Farmers' Alliance and rose rapidly in the organization.
-In 1892, he was nominated as the gubenarorial candidate of the People's Party, the political wing of the Alliance.
+As a young man, Powers took up teaching the youth to shoot during the winters and instructed in chorus and choir.
+He fought in the Union Army in the Civil War.
+In Kentucky, he developed pneumonia and was honorably discharged.
+In 1884, he joined the Farmers' Alliance and published its Alliance Manual.
+This affiliation led to his nomination as the People's Party candidate for the Governor of Nebraska in 1892.
 Of the three candidates, Powers received the most votes, but after a long and bitter fight, James E. Boyd, the Democrat, was declared elected.
-In his History of Nebraska, James Olson described Powers as "a modest man who lived in a sod house on his homestead in Hitchcock County."(Page 222).
+In his History of Nebraska, James Olson described Powers as "a modest man who lived in a sod house on his homestead in Hitchcock County."
+In 1895, he was appointed by Governor Silas A. Holcomb as labor commissioner.
+He was an adjutant at Grand Island Soldiers home for two terms.

-Robert B. Crosby, the Republican Governor of Nebraska from 1954 to 1955, was John Powers' great grandson.